2001akhil/2001akhil/README.md

-- 👋 Hi, I’m @2001akhil
+👋 Hi, I’m @2001akhil

-- 👀 I’m interested in competitive programming
+👀 I’m interested in competitive programming
-- 🌱 I’m currently learning tensorflow
+🌱 I’m currently learning deep learning (DL), cybersecurity, and kernel development 📚 I'm also exploring the MERN stack, IoT, Flutter, data structures, and object-oriented programming (OOP)

 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->